 It is notable that the G9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the M9 does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic G9 (unlike the M9) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The G9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the M9 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the M9 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the M9 was succeeded by the Leica M Typ 240.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica M9 Manual (free pdf) or the online Panasonic G9 Manual.

 So how do things add up?
 Which of the two cameras – the Leica M9 or the Panasonic G9 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.